rjoseph6/AlphaCare_v4/step_3/README.md

 In this third stage of the hierarchical skin disease detection project, we focus on building a model that differentiates between the different MALIGNANT skin cancers: melanoma, basal cell carcinoma, and squamous cell carcinoma.

---- need to change tables to say malignant and benign -----

 ## Table of Contents
 1. [Overview](#overview)
 2. [Dataset Preparation](#dataset)